 relationship with beauty.

-Where do you think your brand will be in 10 years (I bet you get asked this a lot!)
+Where do you think your brand will be in 10 years?

 We want to be the world’s biggest natural beauty brand, making effective and ethical beauty accessible to all.